Summary of Significant Accounting Policies

 The Company continually evaluates whether events or changes in circumstances might indicate that the remaining estimated useful life of long-lived assets may warrant revision, or that the remaining balance may not be recoverable.
 When factors indicate that long-lived assets should be evaluated for possible impairment, the Company uses an estimate of the related undiscounted cash flows in measuring whether the long-lived asset should be written down to fair value.
 Measurement of the amount of impairment is based on generally accepted valuation methodologies, as deemed appropriate.
 The factors used to determine fair value are subject to management’s judgement and expertise and include, but are not limited to, the present value of future cash flows, net of estimated operating costs, anticipated capital expenditures and various discount rates commensurate with the risk and current market conditions associated with realizing the expected cash flows projected.

-Due to the Asset Purchase Agreement, the Company expects that it is more likely than not that its long-lived asset group related to the Purchased Assets will be sold or otherwise disposed of significantly before the end of its previously estimated useful life.
+Due to the APA, the long-lived asset group related to the Purchased Assets were sold and otherwise disposed of significantly before the end of its previously estimated useful life.
 The Company, therefore, tested its long-lived assets for recoverability as of December 31, 2017.
 These long-lived assets consist of property, plant and equipment and intangible assets subject to amortization.

-The expected consideration under the Asset Purchase Agreement for the sale of the long-lived assets approximate the net book value of these assets at December 31, 2017, therefore, no impairment charge was recorded for long-lived assets during the year ended December 31, 2017.
+The consideration under the APA for the sale of the long-lived assets approximate the net book value of these assets at December 31, 2017, therefore, no impairment charge was recorded for long-lived assets during the year ended December 31, 2017.

 Fair Value of Financial Instruments